abap2UI5/docs/docs/insights/insights.md

 # Technical Insights

-Gain a deep understanding of the internal mechanics, architecture, and technical aspects of the framework.
+Gain a deeper understanding of the internal mechanics, architecture, and technical aspects of the framework.

+Work in progress... 🚧